Ch1ffr3punk/identicons/README.md

 ## ✨ Features

-🔹 Deterministic — same input always produces the same identicon 🔹 Billions of variations — unique visuals even for similar inputs 🔹 Two-color layers — rich, layered visuals without clutter 🔹 Dark/Light theme support — adapts to your system
+🔹 Deterministic — same input always produces the same identicon
+🔹 Billions of variations — unique visuals even for similar inputs
+🔹 Two-color layers — rich, layered visuals without clutter
+🔹 Dark/Light theme support — adapts to your system
-🔹 Export as PNG — with transparent or white background 🔹 Compatible with yubicrypt — paste a hex-encoded public key to see the same identicon 🔹 Zero dependencies — pure Go + Fyne
+🔹 Export as PNG — with transparent or white background
+🔹 Compatible with yubicrypt — paste a hex-encoded public key to see the same identicon

 ## How to Use